 How to Build Self-Confidence

 Having self-confidence isn’t a given for everyone.
-Lacking self-confidence can hinder your quality of life, hurt your relationships with others and leave you unable to take action.
+A lack of it can hinder your quality of life, hurt your relationships with others and make it hard to take action.
 The FizzUp trainer explains where this lack of self-confidence comes from and what you can do to give it a boost.
 If you follow his advice, it can change your life completely!

 What is self-confidence?